PRIMAVERA-H2020/conda-envs/README.md

 # conda-envs
-Jon's conda environments
+PRIMAVERA Conda environments

-py3-6.5.yml - typical Python 3 environment with recent versions of Iris, numpy, matplotlib, etc. and also Django.
+py3-6.5.yml - a typical Python 3 environment with recent versions of Iris, Numpy, Matplotlib, etc. and also Django.